I was hesitant at first, but I was vaccinated — and I'm glad they were vaccinated. | ExBulletin

 Even without the rise of the delta variant, Kabonge said he would eventually receive a second dose.

-“I travel a lot, but I think it should be one of the requirements for you to travel, and those who resist first will get it anyway,” he said.
-Said.
+“I travel a lot, and I think it should be one of the requirements for you to travel, and those who resist first will get it anyway,” he says.
+I did.
 “So I definitely support it 100%.”

 For 82-year-old Lucienne Clerge, the decision to get vaccinated was a family issue.

 “The whole family already had [the vaccine]But it wasn’t because of the anticoagulants I was taking, “she said in Creole, sitting opposite her daughter in the waiting room at the Summerville Vaccine Clinic.
-“I wanted to check my health before I was vaccinated, but my family thought it was necessary and … the doctor said it was okay, so this is my second vaccination.”
+“I wanted to check my health before I was vaccinated, but my family thought I needed it.
+The doctor said it was okay, so this is my second vaccination.”

-At the beginning of the pandemic, the priest said when she was in her native Haiti In addition to her existing hypertension and diabetes, she was diagnosed with lung disease.
+At the beginning of the pandemic, Klerge was in her hometown of Haiti when she was diagnosed with lung disease, in addition to her existing hypertension and diabetes.
 Another series of medical problems further weakened her health after her family took her to the United States for treatment.

 By the time the vaccine was launched, Krelge and her family were worried that the injection could harm her already fragile respiratory system.
 However, as her condition improved and information on vaccine safety became widely available, Clerge and her family decided it was time.
 In addition, after being quarantined for several weeks to protect herself, Krelge began to overlook what she had done before, such as going out with friends and family.

-Note: Editor’s Note: This editorial is being carried out in conjunction with the Boston Globe Opinion COVID-19 Vaccination Project, which aims to uncover vaccine myths and identify other barriers to vaccination.
-Many members of the Maine Press Association participate in this initiative led by The Globe.
-See Village Soup for related articles.